raffecat/web-commonjs/README.md

 ==========================================

-Embed [CommonJS][1] modules directly in your web pages, dynamically load modules from disk or server, or package your modules as a single minified script for deployment.
+Embed [CommonJS][1] modules directly in your web pages, dynamically load modules from your web server, or package your modules as a single minified script for deployment.

 [1]: http://www.commonjs.org/specs/modules/1.0/ "CommonJS Modules 1.0 Specification"